marthab-oss/Causal-Inference-Sequential-Mediation/1_DatasetCharacteristics/README.md

 ## Exploratory Data Analysis

-The exploratory data analysis is conducted in the [exploratory_data_analysis.ipynb](exploratory_data_analysis.ipynb) notebook, which includes:
+The exploratory data analysis is conducted in the [exploratory_data_analysis.ipynb](exploratory_data_analysis.ipynb) notebook.
+The analysis includes:

 - Data loading and initial inspection
 - Statistical summaries and distributions: